danny-andrews/thresh/README.md

   - Must have read access to repository (`public_repo` scope for public repos, and `repo` scope for private repos)
   - Must have `repo:status` scope

-(Check out the README's for the artifact store plugin you are using for any additional required environment variables.)
+(Check out the README of the artifact store plugin you are using for any additional environment variable requirements.)

 ## Comparison with Other Offerings